pyocd/pyOCD/README.md

 - macOS: use Homebrew: `brew install libusb`
 - Linux: should already be installed.
 - Windows: download libusb from [libusb.info](https://libusb.info/) and place the DLL in your Python installation folder next to python.exe.
+Make sure to use the same 32- or 64-bit architecture as your Python installation.

 ### udev rules on Linux